 Where To Find Free Images

-Sometimes, people do not have the time or the resources to curate their own gallery of images to use for their content ideas.
+Sometimes business owners do not have the time or the resources to curate their own gallery of images to use for their content ideas.
 This is why it is important to know where you can find or source similar images to fit your needs.
+It is also important to ensure your images are correctly sized for each platform, and we have created a social media size guide for you to refer to.
 Some websites that offer free photos* under the free version include:

 *Please remember to check the permissions for all images as they may not be available for commercial use.
 This is usually listed when downloading the image.

-- https://www.canva.com/photos/ (change to the “free mode” by clicking the drop-down box under “Trending Photos” and changing it to “free”).
+- Canva (change to the “free mode” by clicking the drop-down box under “Trending Photos” and changing it to “free”).

-- https://www.google.com/advanced_image_search (change to the “free mode” by scrolling to the bottom to “usage rights” and changing it to “commercial and other licenses”).
+- Google Advanced Image Search (change to the “free mode” by scrolling to the bottom to “usage rights” and changing it to “commercial and other licenses”).

 Where To Find Free Illustrations